This leotard is the first complex sewing project I've ever done, so it's definitely good for beginners.

-As you can see, I began with a simple black tank top, size 4-5.
-As I said before, Phoebe wears between a 18 month and a 2t.
+As you can see in the photo above, I began with a simple black tank top, size 4-5.
+As I said before, Phoebe wears clothes between 18 months and a 2t.
 I just threw the tank over her clothes in the store and made sure that it could close between her legs.

 Now that your straps are strapped down, it's time to move to the booty.

 You can either measure your kid with your measuring tape or just use an appropriately sized leotard as a template.
 I didn't want to goof up on my $1.68 tank top with my wonky measuring abilities, so I used the latter method.

 Trim the Back and Sides

 Cut the back of the leotard first and work your way up the sides.
 I didn't trim the sides the first time and had to rip out my seams and start over.